corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-flow.md

 ## Outcome

-The following code shows how the updated part of `IOUFlow` file should look after applying all changes described later in this document:
+Take a look at this code snippet.
+This is how the updated part of your IOU flow template should look after you have completed all the steps described below.

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}